Skip to main content

 While on sabbatical leave, a faculty member will communicate with the member’s respective department.
 Individual departments will determine to what extent and in what form that communication will occur.

-1. If, while on sabbatical, a faculty member applies for and is granted leave under the federal Family Medical Leave Act (FMLA), the faculty member is entitled to interrupt the sabbatical leave for the eligible FMLA term in accordance with the college Family and Medical Leave and Sick Leave Pool Policy.
+1. If, while on sabbatical, a faculty member applies for and is granted leave under the federal Family Medical Leave Act (FMLA), the faculty member is entitled to interrupt the sabbatical leave for the eligible FMLA term in accordance with the Family and Medical & Parental Leave Policy.

-2. Sabbatical leave may then resume as though there were no interruption.
-Application, use of sick time, and continuation of benefits are outlined in the college’s Family and Medical Leave and Sick Leave Pool and Vacation and Sick Leave Accrual policies.
+2. Sabbatical leave may then resume as though there was no interruption.
+Application, use of sick time, and continuation of benefits are outlined in the college’s Family and Medical & Parental Leave and Vacation and Sick Leave policies.

 The originator of this policy & procedure is the associate provost for Learning Advancement.
 Questions regarding this policy may be directed to the originator by calling 801-957-4280